INRIA/velus/Readme.md

     $ cd $VELUS_DIR
     $ sh run.sh

-This will start a container, compile the development and give you access to a Bash shell from which you will be able to run the compiler.
+This will retrieve a container from the dockerhub (~800Mb), start a container, compile the development (thus checking the proofs) and give you access to a Bash shell from which you will be able to run the compiler.

+The docker accesses the present files: you can transparently edit them from the host and compile them in the guest.

 ## Execution from Docker